jquast/ucs-detect/README.rst

 -------

-Chinese, Japanese, Korean, and Emoticon characters are "double-wide", occupying two cells instead of 1, and some other special characters are "zero-width".
+Chinese, Japanese, Korean, and Emoticon characters are "double-wide", occupying 2 cells, instead of 1, and some other special characters are "zero-width".

 Any terminal application that formats and displays these characters may have trouble determining how it will be displayed to the end-user.
 Here is one such